GaussianFormer3D: Multi-Modal Gaussian-based Semantic Occupancy Prediction with 3D Deformable Attention: Conclusion

 \section{Conclusion}

-In this paper, we proposed GaussianFormer3D, a novel multi-modal semantic occupancy prediction framework that builds on 3D Gaussian scene representation and 3D deformable attention.
+In this paper, we proposed GaussianFormer3D, a novel multi-modal semantic occupancy prediction framework that builds on 3D Gaussian scene representation.
 We introduced a voxel-to-Gaussian initialization strategy to endow 3D Gaussians with accurate geometry priors from LiDAR data.
-We also designed a LiDAR-guided 3D deformable attention mechanism to refine 3D Gaussians with LiDAR-camera fusion feature in a lifted 3D space.
-Extensive experiments show the effectiveness of GaussianFormer3D in achieving accurate and fine-grained semantic occupancy prediction.
-In the future, we plan to explore the application of our multi-modal 3D Gaussian scene representation for multi-robot coordination.
+We also designed a LiDAR-guided 3D deformable attention mechanism to refine 3D Gaussians with LiDAR-camera fusion feature.
+Extensive experiments show its effectiveness in achieving accurate and fine-grained semantic occupancy prediction.
+However, our model is limited to fully-supervised manner, which requires densely annotated occupancy labels for training.
+In the future, we will explore its self-supervised variant and its application for multi-robot coordination.